yHator/DataStructuresAndAlgorithms/README.md

 - Average run-time

 You can also:
-  - Search through each marked folder for notes on code to implement each data structure/algorithm
+  - Search through each marked folder for notes on code to implement each data structure/algorithm; and
-  - And various course notes that I will include
+  - View various course notes that I will include